Computational-Plant-Science/plantit/README.md

 # PlantIT [![Build Status](https://travis-ci.com/Computational-Plant-Science/plantit.svg?branch=master)](https://travis-ci.com/Computational-Plant-Science/plantit)

-Workflow automation for plant science.
+Web workflow automation for plant science.

 **This project is in alpha and is not yet stable**.